 An Introduction to March and April

 Crime movies suggest the danger is trying to get in, supernatural movies suggest it is already here.
 While both genres focus on the relationship between killers and victims, crime films are interested in the moment and process of infestation.
 Supernatural films, by contrast, focus on the infection itself.
 This means the two genres, although similar in so many ways, arrive from different models.
 Crime is a violent entrance which announces itself.
-Supernatural horror is a pathogenic murmur.
+Supernatural horror is a pathogenic murmur deep within.

 Since lockdown began, I have become more paranoid about the things outside my house.
 Staying home, staying away from people, I think we have all become slightly disjointed.
 Because I don’t quite understand this anxiety, I have started using something I do know to interpret it – film.
 One thing I’ve noted is that my fear of being asymptomatic is right out of a supernatural horror film.
 Going outside feels like some weird possession or exorcist movie, where the main character, or someone near them, has some terrifying and hidden thing inside them, and that something is rooting around and spreading.
 I have also become more aware of the borders around my home versus the outside, as though I have two capillary systems, my own and those around me.
 Much like a crime film, I find myself wondering how fortified my house is, and how well it can keep the disease out.
 Interpreting these fears (however extreme they might be) through cinema helps me understand where they are coming from, how I can manage them, and how to understand this bizarre era.